Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 As you gain confidence with your DBT skills, sessions gradually space out.
 We’ll focus on maintaining balance, sustaining healthy connections, and integrating self-compassion so your progress lasts — even when life gets messy.

-How Things Can Begin to Change with DBT
+How Life Can Begin to Feel Different

 • You can recognize emotional triggers before they take over